rezashahnazar/medicalc/README.md

 # Medicalc
-## Import medical calculators, simply as python library!
+## Import medical calculators, simply as a python library!

 ***